Former Classmate Convicted of Murdering Kristin Smart in 1996

-The suspect was the last person seen walking Smart to a dorm room before she disappeared nearly 25 years ago.
+The suspect was the last person seen walking Smart to a dorm room before she disappeared 26 years ago.

 San Luis Obispo, California – Authorities have arrested Paul Flores, 44, who is the prime suspect in the 1996 disappearance of California Polytechnic State University, San Luis Obispo, student Kristin Smart.